MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.experimental.md

 4. Configure or check Application Guard Settings.
 ![view WDAG settings](images/4_ViewSettings.jpg "view settings")

-### Windows Security Center
+### Windows Defender Security Center is now called Windows Security

+You can still get to the app in all the usual ways – simply ask Cortana to open Windows Security or interact with the taskbar icon.
+Windows Security lets you manage all your security needs, including Windows Defender Antivirus and Windows Defender Firewall.

 The Windows Security Center (WSC) service now requires antivirus products to run as a protected process to register.
 Products that have not yet implemented this will not appear in the Windows Security UI, and Windows Defender Antivirus will remain enabled side-by-side with these products.
 For testing purposes, you can disable this new behavior in Windows Insider builds by creating the following registry key and rebooting the device.
 This key will be removed as we get closer to release.
 We’ve heard your feedback and we’ve updated Windows Defender Security Center (WDSC) to include the Fluent Design elements you know and love.
 You’ll also notice we’ve adjusted the spacing and padding around the app and will now dynamically size the categories on the main page if more room is needed for extra info.
 Last but not least, we’ve also updated the title bar of the app so that it will now use your accent color if you’ve enabled that option in Color Settings – with Sets enabled, you will see this color in the WDSC tab.

 ![alt text](images/defender.png "Windows Security Center")

-### Windows Defender Security Center is now called Windows Security

-You can still get to the app in all the usual ways – simply ask Cortana to open Windows Security or interact with the taskbar icon.
-Windows Security lets you manage all your security needs, including Windows Defender Antivirus and Windows Defender Firewall.

 ### Windows Defender Firewall now supports Windows Subsystem for Linux (WSL) processes
 You can add specific rules for a WSL process in Windows Defender Firewall, just as you would for any Windows process.
 Also, Windows Defender Firewall now supports notifications for WSL processes.
 For example, when a Linux tool wants to allow access to a port from the outside (like SSH or a web server like nginx), the Windows Defender Firewall will prompt to allow access just like it would for a Windows process when the port starts accepting connections.
 This was first introduced in [Build 17627](https://docs.microsoft.com/en-us/windows/wsl/release-notes#build-17618-skip-ahead).

+### Microsoft Edge Group Policies
+The Microsoft Edge team introduced new Group Policies and MDM settings for IT administrators to manage Microsoft Edge.
+The new policies include enabling/disabling full-screen mode, printing, favorites bar, and saving history; prevent certificate error overrides; configuring the Home button and startup options; setting the New Tab page and Home button URL and managing extensions.
+Learn more about the [new Microsoft Edge policies](https://aka.ms/new-microsoft-edge-group-policies).

+### Windows 10-S Credential Guard is supported by default on 10S devices that are AAD Joined

+Credential Guard is a security service in Windows 10 built to protect Active Directory domain (AD) credentials so that they can't be stolen or misused by malware on a users machine.
+It is designed to protect against well-known threats such as Pass-the-Hash and credential harvesting.

+Credential Guard has always been an optional feature, but Windows 10-S turns this functionality on by default when the machine has been AAD joined.
+This provides an added level of security when connecting to domain resources not normally present on 10-S devices.
+Please note that Credential Guard is available only to S-Mode devices or Enterprise and Education Editions.

 ## Web sign-in to Windows 10
 Until now, Windows logon only supported the use of identities federated to ADFS or other providers that support the WS-Fed protocol.
 We are introducing “Web Sign-in,” a new way of signing into your Windows PC.
 Web Sign-in enables Windows logon support for non-ADFS federated providers(e.g.SAML).